astromerik/milestone3/README.md

 * Comments - Functionality for users to leave comments on other keyboards (and reply to specific comment)
 * Like - User to be able to like other keyboards.
 This function could be used to sort keyboards on "Keyboard" page and also give the creator feedback of their builds.
-* Notifications - Provide users with notifications if someone like/comment on their builds.
+* Notifications - Provide users with notifications if someone like/comment on their keyboards.
 * View other users profiles.
-* Message when user have successfully registred an account.
+* Message for users when no keyboard is found in keyboard page after applying filters.
-* Message for users when no keyboard is found in keyboard page.
+* Functionality to upload pictures in their original format instead of passing in a URL (AWS Buckets could be an alternative)

 ## Technologies used